 Small in number, foreigners are vital members of tradition-bound sumo.

-Mongolians, led by grand champion Hakuho, have been a dominant force in the top
+Mongolians, led by grand champion Hakuho, have been a dominant force in the top ranks for years.

 The sport has suffered in recent years with a hugely damaging bout-fixing scandal that infuriated the public and forced the resignations of about two dozen wrestlers and a stablemaster.